Updated on: 2/26/2019

 All this new technology should lead to a reduction in traffic deaths.
 But fatalities on America’s roadways aren’t dropping.
 Instead, they’re spiking—and experts believe that technology is to blame.

 The problem: drivers are succumbing to distraction and taking their eyes off the road.
-Apps like Pokemon Go and Snapchat have been blamed for accidents caused by inattentive drivers.
+Apps like Pokemon Go and Snapchat have been blamed for distracted driving accidents.
 Waze, an app that attempted to increase safety by allowing users to report accidents they see on the road, has become a distraction; traffic safety experts suspect that many users are fiddling with the app when they’re behind the wheel.

 New features within vehicles may also be contributing to distractions.
 Many passenger vehicles now come with their own Wi-Fi, allowing drivers to browse the internet as they hurtle down the highway.
 Others allow smartphones to connect to systems within the car, so drivers can place calls, dictate texts, and speak to digital personal assistants while they operate their vehicles.
 While automakers claim that hands-free systems can reduce driver distraction, studies have shown that drivers using hands-free devices are still at high risk for errors caused by inattention.

 Human hands can multitask—but the human brain can’t

 When you look out your windshield at a busy street, you’re not mentally processing 100% of the visual cues your eyes send to your brain.
 Busy humans suffer from a psychological shortfall called inattention blindness: our conscious mind records what we expect to see, and if something out of the ordinary happens, we may not realize that we’re in a dangerous situation until it’s too late to prevent disaster from happening.